openrndr/openrndr-guide/docs/Tutorial_ShadeStyles.md

 In the fragment transform it is possible to change the appearance of the geometry.

-For those interested in authoring shade styles it is helpful to have some knowledge of shaders and GLSL.
+For those interested in authoring shade styles it is helpful to have some based understanding of shaders and GLSL.

-## Basic usage ##
+## Basic usage
 In essence shade styles are fragments of GLSL code that are inserted into OPENRNDRs templated shaders.

-As quick first step we override the output to red in the following snippet.
+As a quick first step we override the output to red in the following snippet.
 ```kotlin
 fun draw() {
     // -- set shade style